b-d-e/Kairos/README.md

 - 🔄 Automatic job queuing and distribution
 - 🐍 Virtual environment support
 - 🌍 Custom environment variables per job
-- 📝 Detailed logging with configurable levels
+- 📝 Structured logging with rotation and configurable levels
+- 🧪 Comprehensive test suite with CPU and GPU tests
 - 🚀 Easy to integrate into existing projects

 ## Installation